abeertech01/fireblogs-john-traversy/DOC.md

 #### (line 3)
 18 = added v-show condition so that the options can be disappeared or appeared when we click the toggle checkbox button.

+# Vue Document Titles
+in this part we will set a system so that whenever we go to a page the name of the page will be appeared on tab which is document title. to do so, we added meta data to every route. then attached beforeEach guard to router and set document title for each route.